xiaotangzh/IsaacLab/docs/source/tutorials/00_sim/spawn_prims.rst

 Attention!

-Please take note that the code above spawns objects individually.
-In later tutorials we will use similar, but slightly different configuration classes that vectorize this process, making it easier to work with multiple objects.
+Please take note that in this tutorial we take advantage of a sample Cgf class, ConeCgf class as an introduction to spawning prims.
+As the tutorials progress we will use progressively more sophisticated ways of configuring and managing prims.
+These other methods facilitate environment vectorization, environment setup and teardown, and allow you to instantiate a wider variety of objects.

 Spawning from another file
 --------------------------